99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/f2e46532-12c0-4f01-b0c9-b549809d651e">

 Serverless application model basically a shortcut to cloud formation, says how the app should be deployed and should behave
-framework for dev and deploy serverless applications.
+- framework for development and deploy serverless applications.
-All config is in YAMAL code, generating complex CloudFormation from simple SAM YAML file
+- All config is in YAMAL code, generating complex CloudFormation from simple SAM YAML file
-Only 2 commands to deploy to AWS (sam package and sam deploy)
+- Only 2 commands to deploy to AWS (sam package and sam deploy)
-can use CodeDeploy to deploy lambda functions
+- can use CodeDeploy to deploy lambda functions
-Can help you run Lambda, API Gateway, DynamoDB
+- Can help you run Lambda, API Gateway, DynamoDB

+AWS SAM CLI lets you LOCALLY build, test, and debug serverless applications that are defined by AWS SAM templates.
+for ex. provides a Lambda-like execution environment locally

 AWS toolkits: ide plugin allows you to run build test Lambda functions with AWS SAM.
 EASIER THAN CLOUDFORMATION use for exam.